 To ensure that your personal information remains private we have designed measures to ensure that any personal information or data that we obtain from you in connection with your usage on this website are processed in accordance with the accepted principles of good information handling.

 Liberty Pensions is a registered data controller for the purpose of the Data Protection Act 1998.
 By submitting your personal information to us via this method and by using the various facilities on the web site, which enables you to e-mail us, you agree that any information we hold about you can be held on computer and/or paper files.

 Any information, which you give us, may be disclosed to selected third parties or group companies for the purpose of administration or as permitted by law.
 Please note we will not arrange to involve a third party unless the security and confidentiality of your personal information is assured.

 We and any group companies to who we have passed on your information may use the information to contact you by post, fax, e-mail or telephone to bring to your attention additional products or services, which may be of interest to you.
-However, if you prefer not to receive such information you may withdraw your consent by contacting Liberty SIPP Limited, Suite 3 Havana House, Cuba Industrial Estate, Stubbins, Bury, BL0 0NE.
+However, if you prefer not to receive such information you may withdraw your consent by contacting Liberty SIPP Limited, The Exchange, Bank Street, Bury, BL9 0DN.
 Please remember that by withdrawing your consent, we will not be able to contact you about products or services that may benefit you.

 You have the right, at any time to contact us and ask for a copy of the information, which we hold about you.
 You will be charged a fee for this.